If you’d told me 20 years ago that I’d be giving birth at home I would have laughed in your face.

-In this post I’ll give you a rundown of what you need to know if you’re considering giving birth at home.
+In this post I’ll give you a rundown of everything you need to know if you’re considering giving birth at home too.

 Here in the UK, your three main options for where to give birth are: